 Flash Grenades actually do around 10 damage against 100 HP people when they explode.
 You don't need a direct hit, just throw one at a sufficiently-injured person's foot and they might die.

 Cold-Blooded Torture: The opening to World At War has your character witness his fellow private, who is amusingly named Private Pyle, being beaten with a bamboo cane and then burned in the eye with a cigarette.
 The torturer then cuts his throat with a knife, and goes to do the same to you, but you are then rescued.

 Goes beyond mere implications for Hudson and Clarke in "Numbers", though; YOU, Mr. Player, get to give the good Dr. a nice piece of glass candy.

-In Black Ops 2, Kravchenko gets this from Woods, before being killed by a still-slightly-crazy Mason if you don't tap the button fast enough, though Woods shoots him anyways after he's finished.
-In another mission, Menendez does this to Hudson and Woods later on, in Suffer With Me both of whom get kneecapped, and then Hudson's throat is slit, with an amulet on a necklace, no less.
+In Black Ops 2, Kravchenko gets this from Woods, before being killed by either a still-slightly-crazy Mason or Woods.
+In another mission, Menendez does this to Hudson and Woods later on, in Suffer With Me both of whom get kneecapped, and then Hudson's throat is slit, with an amulet on a necklace no less.